 points of interest below © Sea and Sky

 White Dwarf Star

 Lynx is an extremely faint constellation with no stars brighter than magnitude 3.
 The brightest star in the constellation is Alpha Lyncis with a visual magnitude of only 3.14.
 It is a red giant star that has exhausted its supply of hydrogen and expanded in size as it burns heavier elements.
 It is located approximately 203 light years from Earth.
 38 Lyncis is the second brightest star with a magnitude of 3.82.
 It is a binary star system that lies about 122 light years away.
 Alsciaukat is the third brightest star with a magnitude of only 4.25.
 It is an orange giant star located over 389 light years from our solar system.

 Lynx contains no Messier objects but there are a few notable deep-sky objects worth mentioning.
-The Intergalactic Wanderer is a globular star cluster containing thousands of individual stars.
-It received its name because when it was first discovered, it originally thought to not be in orbit around our Milky Way galaxy.
+NGC 2419, also known as the Intergalactic Wanderer, is a globular star cluster containing thousands of individual stars.
+It received its name because when it was first discovered, it was believed that it was not in orbit around our Milky Way galaxy.
 This has since been proven false.
-The UFO Galaxy is a spiral galaxy seen edge-on from out line of sight.
+The UFO Galaxy (NGC 2683) is a spiral galaxy seen edge-on from out line of sight.
 It resembles the shape of a classic flying saucer.
-The Bear’s Paw Galaxy is a compact dwarf galaxy that vaguely resembles the paw print of a bear.
+The Bear’s Paw Galaxy (NGC 2537) is a compact dwarf galaxy that vaguely resembles the paw print of a bear.
 These objects are extremely dim and can only be seen with a large telescope.

 Lemmon SkyCenter/University of Arizona / CC BY 3.0